log2timeline/l2tdocs/process/Style-guide.md

 * use "hostname" instead of "computer_name", "host", "host_name" or equivalent
 * use "message_body" instead of "body", "log_line", "message" or equivalent
 * use "username" instead of "user", "user_name" or equivalent

+Usage:

+* an event data attribute value should be of type `bool`, `int`, `str`, `list[str]` or `dfdatetime.DateTimeValues` (or subclass)
 * if an event data attribute value is empty use None instead of an empty string or equivalent
-* an event data attribute value should be of type `bool`, `int`, `str`, `list[str]` or `dfdatetime.DateTimeValues` (or subclass)
+* use type `bool` for boolean values stored as integers
+* do not store large binary data (BLOBS) or original log lines, just for context, this can significantly negatively impact performance
+* do not use dictionaries as event data attribute value, this is not supported by event filter or OpenSearch output moudle
+* do not unecessarily expand values to strings, use a formatter (`plaso/data/formatters/*.yaml`) if a value always expands to the same string

 ### SQLite parser plugins